ohmg-dev/about-oim/docs/walkthrough.md

 ### Key map as reference layer

-When we enter the georeferencing interface for page 2, we can see that the key map is now automatically added to the interface as an optional reference layer.
+When we enter the georeferencing interface for page 2, we can see that the key map is now automatically added to the interface as an optional "reference" layer.

 ![Georeferencing page 2, the key map is automatically added as a reference layer](./_assets/images/tutorial-new-iberia-georef-page-2.png)

 This is especially helpful on very large volumes, because it makes it much easier to find the location of the region you are working with.
+To turn the key map layer off, use the **Reference** dropdown, the keyboard shortcut "r".

 ### Other georeferenced content as reference layers